-Obstetric fistula has been essentially eliminated in industrialized countries by the availability of treatment for prolonged and obstructed labour – typically, Caesarean sections.
+Obstetric fistula has been essentially eliminated in industrialized countries by the availability of treatment for prolonged and obstructed labour – namely, Caesarean sections.
 Today, obstetric fistula occurs mostly among women and girls living in extreme poverty, especially those living far from medical services.
 It is also more likely to afflict girls who become pregnant while still physically immature.
-In some places, one in three women with obstetric fistula say they developed the condition while still an adolescent.

 Consequences for women

-The continued occurrence of obstetric fistula is a human rights tragedy, reflecting the marginalization of those affected and the failure of health systems to meet their needs.
+The continued occurrence of obstetric fistula is a human rights violation, reflecting the marginalization of those affected and the failure of health systems to meet their needs.
 Their isolation means they often go unnoticed by policymakers, and as a result, little action is taken to address or prevent their condition.
 As a result, women and girls suffer needlessly, often for years.

 Reconstructive surgery can usually repair a fistula.
-Unfortunately, the women affected by this injury often do not know about treatment, cannot afford it or cannot reach the facilities where it is available.
+Unfortunately, the women and girls affected by this injury often do not know that treatment is possible, cannot afford it or cannot reach the facilities where it is available.

-Counselling and other forms of support – such as livelihood skills, literacy, job training and health education – may also be necessary to help women reintegrate into their communities after they have been treated.
+Counselling and other forms of support – such as livelihood skills, literacy, job training and health education – may also be necessary to help women reintegrate into their communities, rebuild their lives, and regain their dignity and hope.

 Prevention is key